protofire/eth-cli/example.md

   ...
 ```

-The transaction object will also include a `receipt` key, that will have the
+The transaction object also includes a `receipt` key, that has the
 receipt object if the transaction was mined, or will be null otherwise.

 #### `transaction:nop`